datashaman/larabuild/README.md

 If no `.larabuild.yml` file is found, the build has a status of `not-found`.
 While the job is running, the status is `started`.

+Look at the [feature tests](tests/Feature) for how to use the rest of the GraphQL API, or consult the introspected documentation in your GraphQL client.

 ## Screenshots

 ![Create Team](screenshots/Screenshot-Create-Team.png)